mhodzic93/tf-flask/README.md

 # Requirements
 1. Create an AWS account.

-2. Create an IAM user, assign the user `Programmatic access`, attach the `PowerUserAccess` IAM policy to the user, and save the access key ID and secret access key ID.
+2. Create an IAM user, assign the user `Programmatic access`, attach the `AdministratorAccess` IAM policy to the user, and save the access key ID and secret access key ID.

 3. Install the aws cli by running the following command: